paulvtan/MSA-Xamarin-Integration/README.md

 <p align="center"><img src="screenshots/final_result.png" width="400"/></p>

 <h3 align="center">Hope you found the guide useful.
 Good luck with the rest of the program! 👍</h3>

+__Reference:__ **Building a cross-platform bot app for Powerupcloud with Xamarin and Cognitive Services** By Alyssa Ong, James Lee, and Ujjwal Kumar.